 Proposed text change in P409 L21~23 of D1.31:

-An EHT beamformer that has initiated an EHT TB sounding sequence may send another BFRP Trigger frame in the same TXOP as shown in Figure 35-29 (An illustration of EHT TB sounding).
+An EHT beamformer that has initiated an EHT TB sounding sequence shall transmit a BFRP Trigger to solicit feedback and may send additional BFRP Trigger frame(s) in the same TXOP, with any STA being triggered only once within the TXOP.
+Figure 35-29 shows an example with two BFRP Trigger frames.
 The EHT beamformer uses the additional BFRP Trigger frames to solicit EHT compressed beamforming/CQI reports from EHT beamformees not addressed in a previous BFRP Trigger frame.
 An EHT beamformer shall not transmit a BFRP Trigger frame that identifies a STA identified in the EHT NDP Announcement frame of an EHT TB sounding sequence unless it is in the same TXOP as the EHT TB sounding sequence.

 CID 7072 and 7075